The author knows a lot about cars and motorcycles, especially older and more affordable ones.

 5. Indian Chief

 The Indian Chief was another popular motorcycle built by Indian.
 It was similar to a Scout but larger.
 It shared the same 42-degree V-twin layout as the Scout.
-Chiefs made from 1922-1953.
+Chiefs were made from 1922 to 1953.
 They had 1000cc engines for the first year, then 1200cc engines until 1950 when they increased again to 1300cc.
 A front brake was added in 1928.
 In 1940 the famous big fenders appeared, as did a new sprung frame which was leaps and bounds more comfortable than Harley's rigid frame.
-The chief was a good looking and comfortable bike and was capable of 85mph in stock form.
+The chief was a good-looking and comfortable bike and was capable of 85mph in stock form.
 They were known to exceed 100mph when a good tuner got his hands on them.